aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/php-and-aspose-words-for-java/php-programmers-guide/loading-and-saving-in-php/_index.md

 title: Loading And Saving in PHP – Aspose.Words for Java
 articleTitle: Loading And Saving in PHP
 linktitle: Loading And Saving in PHP
-description: "PHP: Loading And Saving Documents using Aspose.Words for Java."
+description: "Loading And Saving Documents using PHP."
 type: docs
 weight: 10
 url: /java/loading-and-saving-in-php/